arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='design'>Questions about Code Design:</a>

+* It is often heard that one of the most important goals in Object-Oriented Design (and code design in general) is to have High Cohesion and Loose Coupling.
+What does it mean?
+Why is it that important and how is it achieved?
+* Why does array index start with '0' in most of the languages?
-* How tests influence code design?
+* How tests and TDD influence code design?
 * What's the difference between cohesion and coupling?
 * What is refactoring useful for?
 * Are comments in code useful?